ArcadeHustle/RingEdge_NoKey_softmod/README.md

 ```

+If you are a Windows user you should be making use of Victoria for your drive unlock needs. http://archive.is/svEXF.

+OSX users currently will have to rely on the hot swap technique until a proper ATA passthrough tecnique is worked out to send the ATA unlock commands.

 ### Mounting TrueCrypt containers

 Once the drive has been mounted you will as expected encounter a number of TrueCrypt partitions, as well as a file based container in "C:\System\Execute\System".
 You can mount the TrueCrypt image, and drive partitionss within linux or OSX fairly easily if you do not prefer to use Windows.
 You can mount either encrypted files directly, or dd based drive images via losetup.
 Likewise you can of couse simply mount the actual drive partitions.